 The Dodd-Frank Act requires that we provide our shareholders with the opportunity to vote to approve, on a nonbinding, advisory basis, the compensation of our Named Executive Officers as disclosed in this Proxy Statement in accordance with the SEC's compensation disclosure rules.
 This proposal, commonly known as a "say-on-pay" proposal, gives our shareholders the opportunity to express their views on our executive compensation.
-Last year we recommended, and our shareholders approved, the submission of a "say-on-pay" consideration proposal on an annual basis.
-Thus, this is the second consecutive year in which such a proposal has been included in our Proxy Statement.
+In 2011, the first year in which these requirements became applicable to us, we recommended, and our shareholders approved, the submission of a "say-on-pay" consideration proposal on an annual basis.
+Thus, this is the fourth consecutive year in which such a proposal has been included in our Proxy Statement.